April 29, 2025

 Transcriptions

-Suppose you’re considering using radio ads—or adverts, as we heard a BBC announcer say one time—to promote your business.
-In that case, this guide shares the most common radio ad types, how to advertise on radio, and real-world radio ad examples to inspire your own.
+If you're considering radio to promote your business, this guide covers the most common ad types, how to advertise effectively, and real-world examples to inspire your own radio spots.

 What is radio advertising?